 Unpaid Penalty Charge Notices

-- If you ignore a Penalty Charge Notice (PCN), a Notice to Owner/Enforcement Notice and refuse to pay, the charge will increase by 50 percent to the surcharge rate and you will be issued with a Charge Certificate.
+- If you ignore a PCN and any Notice to Owner or Enforcement Notice (for bus lane contraventions) that follows it, the charge will increase by 50% and you will be issued with a Charge Certificate.

-- If you do not pay the increased charge within 14 days the debt will be registered as a debt at the Traffic and Enforcement Centre (TEC).
+- If you don’t pay the increased charge within 14 days, the amount you owe will be registered as a debt at the Traffic and Enforcement Centre (TEC).

-- If the PCN remains unpaid for 21 days following the registration of the debt, a Warrant of Control (formerly known as a Warrant of Execution) will be issued and the case will be passed to an Enforcement Agent (formerly known as a Bailiff) to recover the amounts owed.
+- If the PCN remains unpaid for 21 days following the registration of the debt, a Warrant of Control (previously known as a Warrant of Execution) will be issued.

 Vulnerable people are defined as: